Munich: Nightlife

 Munich nightlife tends to change dramatically and quickly.
 Establishments open and close every year, and due to gentrification and the overheated housing market many survive only a few years, while others last longer.
 Beyond the already mentioned venues of the 1960s and 1970s, nightclubs with international recognition in recent history included Tanzlokal Größenwahn, The Atomic Café and the techno clubs Babalu Club, Ultraschall, KW – Das Heizkraftwerk, Natraj Temple, MMA Club (Mixed Munich Arts), Die Registratur and Bob Beaman.
 From 1995 to 2001, Munich was also home to the Union Move, one of the largest technoparades in Germany.

 Munich has the highest density of music venues of any German city, followed by Hamburg, Cologne and Berlin.
 Within the city's limits are more than 100 nightclubs and thousands of bars and restaurants.

-Some notable nightclubs are: popular techno clubs are Blitz Club, Harry Klein, Rote Sonne, Bahnwärter Thiel, Pimpernel, Charlie, Palais and Pathos.
+Popular techno nightclubs are Blitz Club, Harry Klein, Rote Sonne, Bahnwärter Thiel, Pimpernel, Charlie, Palais and Pathos.
 Popular mixed music clubs are Call me Drella, Wannda Circus, Tonhalle, Backstage, Muffathalle, Ampere, Pacha, P1, Zenith, Minna Thiel and the party ship Alte Utting.

+Sports

+Football

+Allianz Arena is the second-largest stadium in Germany and the home stadium of FC Bayern Munich.

+Munich is home to several professional Association football teams including the FC Bayern Munich.
+Other notable clubs include 1860 Munich, who currently play in the 3.
+Liga.
+Noticeably, FC Bayern Munich is the most successful club in Germany and it is also very reputed across Europe and the world.
+Munich hosted matches in the 2006 FIFA World Cup.

+Basketball

+FC Bayern Munich Basketball is currently playing in the Beko Basket Bundesliga.
+The city hosted the final stages of the FIBA EuroBasket 1993, where the German national basketball team won the gold medal.

+Ice hockey

+The city's ice hockey club is EHC Red Bull München who play in the Deutsche Eishockey Liga.
+The team has won four DEL Championships, in 2016, 2017, 2018 and 2023.